eesazahed/slushies/TUTORIAL.md

 # Getting started with Flask

 Here's how to get started with Flask.
-This assumes we have [Python](https://www.python.org/downloads/) installed and working on your machine.
+This assumes you have [Python](https://www.python.org/downloads/) installed and working on your machine.

 ### Setup